granthickok/Quest-For-The-Sword/README.md

 ## Run Method 2 from jar file
 1.Download QuestForTheSword.jar file from github repo
-2.Open console where QuestForTheSword.jar is located
-3.Enter command `java -jar QuestForTheSword.jar`
-4.Enjoy the game
+2.Open console and go to where QuestForTheSword.jar is located 3.Enter command `java -jar QuestForTheSword.jar` 4.Enjoy the game